 Manufacturers Require a Vapor Barrier

-If you check the warranty on the box of new flooring you just purchased, you'll probably find that installing the product without a vapor barrier voids it.
+If you check the warranty on the box of new flooring you just purchased, you'll probably find that installing the product without a vapor barrier voids the warranty.
 Your plywood subfloor may look dry, but after you install the flooring, moisture can migrate up through the subfloor and penetrate the flooring, and the results are usually disastrous.
 The boards may cup or crown, or they may separate.
 This is most likely to happen if the floor is directly above a crawl space, but it can also happen on floors in upper stories, especially in humid climates.

-You can meet the vapor barrier requirement by stapling 6 mil plastic sheeting or tar paper to the subfloor, but there are better underlay options.
+You can meet the vapor barrier requirement by stapling 6-mil plastic sheeting or tar paper to the subfloor, but there are better underlay options.
 You can purchase foam or vinyl underlays with built-in vapor protection.
 They provide sound and thermal insulation as well as moisture protection.
 You can also install plastic or tar paper on the subfloor and cover it with a resilient layer of cork or foam.

 Installing a Floating Floor